 - Hot Fudge

 Add 24 Oreos (filling removed and set aside) to a food processor and process until the Oreos are finely crushed.
+This will yield approximately 1½ cups of crushed cookies.

 In a large bowl, add the processed cookies and the melted butter.
 Stir to combine.